Erin A. Smith

 Chair, American Studies Association Wise-Susman Prize Committee, 1999

-Peer Reviewer for American Quarterly, American Studies, Book History, Gender & Society, Library Quarterly, Modern Language Quarterly, Blackwell, Oxford UP, SUNY P, Temple UP, U of Illinois P, U of Kansas P, U of Massachusetts P, U of Wisconsin P, Networked Infrastrucutre for Nineteenth-Century Electronic Scholarship (NINES)
+Peer Reviewer for American Quarterly, American Studies, Book History, Gender & Society, Journal of the Gilded Age and Progressive Era, Library Quarterly, Modern Language Quarterly, Reception, Blackwell, Oxford UP, SUNY P, Temple UP, U of Chicago P, U of Illinois P, U of Iowa P, U of Kansas P, U of Massachusetts P, U of Wisconsin P, Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES)

 To the University